ARM-software/arm-trusted-firmware/docs/porting-guide.md

 BL1 implements the reset vector where execution starts from after a cold or warm boot.
 For each CPU, BL1 is responsible for the following tasks:

-1. Distinguishing between a cold boot and a warm boot.
+1. Handling the reset as described in section 2.2

 2. In the case of a cold boot and the CPU being the primary CPU, ensuring that only this CPU executes the remaining BL1 code, including loading and passing control to the BL2 stage.

-3. In the case of a cold boot and the CPU being a secondary CPU, ensuring that the CPU is placed in a platform-specific state until the primary CPU performs the necessary steps to remove it from this state.

-4. In the case of a warm boot, ensuring that the CPU jumps to a platform- specific address in the BL3-1 image in the same processor mode as it was when released from reset.

-5. Loading the BL2 image from non-volatile storage into secure memory at the address specified by the platform defined constant `BL2_BASE`.
+3. Loading the BL2 image from non-volatile storage into secure memory at the address specified by the platform defined constant `BL2_BASE`.

-6. Populating a `meminfo` structure with the following information in memory, accessible by BL2 immediately upon entry.
+4. Populating a `meminfo` structure with the following information in memory, accessible by BL2 immediately upon entry.

         meminfo.total_base = Base address of secure RAM visible to BL2